ankerapp/anker-app/README.md

 * The `.logo` class sets the fill property of the Anker logo in footer.
 The logo has to be in the footer.
 * The `.link` class is the one you want to change.
 You can add hover effects to it, animation or even make it drop-down to show some content.
-Of course you might want to add some JS to `index.js` file if required.
 * For the `social-link` you also don't have to do much except for the color. if the color is the same as the primary color you can just inherit it from parent element.